rescript-react-native/rescript-react-native.github.io/docs/usage.md

 Metro Bundler running, which bundle the JavaScript files.

 Now you need to also have a process watching for your ReasonML files to compile then to JavaScript.
-The easiest way is to rely on BuckleScript `bsb` watch option `-w`:
+The easiest way is to rely on ReScript `bsb` watch option `-w`:

 ```console
 yarn bsb -make-world -w
 ```

-If you are not familiar with BuckleScript `bsb` you should know that you might sometimes have weird compilation errors due to outdated build artifacts.
+If you are not familiar with ReScript `bsb` you should know that you might sometimes have weird compilation errors due to outdated build artifacts.
 This should not happen often but in case you are facing something weird, you can try using `bsb` `-clean-world` option